 iii) Conclude the essay by stating why you think that this personal quality enhances your prospects of being successful as a leader.

 Dear ISB aspirants, do remember that everyone is unique (sounds cliched, we know).
-If you are working in the (needlessly much maligned) IT sector, take heart in the fact that merely working in the IT industry does not take away your diversity.
+If you are working in the (needlessly much maligned) IT sector, take heart in the fact that merely working in the IT industry does not take away your uniqueness.
 Some may be working in development, some may be working as Leads, some may be working in pre-sales, and some others may have direct client-handling experience.
 Think through your experiences in these various roles, and some personal quality of yours will shine through!

 Bottomline: This is an opportunity for you to let ISB know that there is more to you than what your resume and your GMAT score suggest.
 Approach it with enthusiasm, because your positivity will bring the essay to life!

 Essay 2: What are your short term and long term career goals?
 How will Post Graduate Program at ISB assist you in achieving your goals?
 (400 words max)

 This is the good old classical statement of purpose (SoP).
 ISB wants candidates to be very clear in terms of how they want their careers to shape up, especially in the short term (3-5 years after MBA) and in the long term (8-10 years after MBA).

 This essay is best addressed along 3 major points.

 a) First what you have done in life so far (primarily on the professional/academic front)